kkmm1234/emergingtechnologies/README.md

    - The kernal requires Python, you will be promtped to install when ran if python is missing from your machine.
 5. Eliza bot:
    - If you would like you can host the Eliza bot on you own webpage.
 It is much simpler for you to access the Eliza bot through [Github pages here,](https://kkmm1234.github.io/emergingtechnologies/) where I've hosted.

+## Progress Tracking
+If you like to see how this project progressed through the development window you can check the commit history [here](https://github.com/kkmm1234/emergingtechnologies/commits/main/).
+You can also take a look at closed Github Issues and Milestones [here](https://github.com/kkmm1234/emergingtechnologies/issues?q=is%3Aissue+is%3Aclosed) which were used to document the planning and progress behind this project.

 ## Tasks
 1. **Task 1 - Trigram Model**: